shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/learning-resources/guides/installing_app.md

 ### How Toolkit apps work

 Apps that are referenced in pipeline configurations can be sourced from various locations.
 The apps that are standard in the Default Configuration are sourced from the Shotgun App Store.
-The files in a pipeline configuration specify how Shotgun integrations access an app, kind of like asking Toolkit, “Can you look in your little black book for the address of the Python Console App?”
+The files in a pipeline configuration specify how Shotgun integrations access an app, kind of like asking Toolkit, “Can you look in your little black book for the address of the Python Console app?”
 The pipeline configuration files tell Toolkit where to find the bundles of code that are utilized for a specific app.

 The “addresses” for Toolkit Apps are listed in the `config/env/includes/app_locations.yml` file in the Default Configuration and specify how to find the code.
 These “addresses” are called [descriptors](../tk-core/descriptor.html&sa=D&ust=1550704642274000&usg=AFQjCNFiiQUV5OrFYtntHOiW_nnLs8hrjw).
 The Shotgun integrations need to be told not only how to find the code bundles for the app, but also in what environment(s) to use the app.